TROISTROIS/30-Day-Terraform-Challenge/README.md

 - `Day-08-Building-Reusable-Infrasructure-with-Terraform-Modules/`: Building reusable infrastructure with Terraform modules for Day 8.
 - `Day-09-Advanced-Terraform-Modules-Versioning-Gotchas-and-MultiEnv-Reuse/`: Advanced Terraform modules, versioning gotchas, and multi-environment reuse for Day 9.
 - `Day-10-Terraform-Loops-and-Conditionals/`: Using loops and conditionals to manage multiple resources for Day 10.
+- `Day-11-Terraform-Conditionals/`: Using conditionals to manage dynamic resource creation for Day 11.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.